Algorithmic-Personalization/server/DOCUMENTATION.md

 }
 ```

 You can update a `ChannelSource` by sending the same kind of object but to `POST /api/channel-source/:id` where `:id` is the id of the channel source you want to update.
+The list of channels will be replaced fully with the new one (i.e. new channels are not appended to the existing ones).

 There is an additional optional parameter when you update a channel source, `resetParticipantPositions`,
 which is a boolean determining if participants who are affected to the channel source you are updating should have